natalledm/netflix-clone-project/README.md

 You can visit the page [here](https://netflix-clone-project-825bf.web.app/) to see the working website.

+---

 ## Scroll down to see all the app prints! :)

+Also, Chrome flagged the app because I use the same name and structure of Netflix, but the login/recover system used is Google Authentication, so I don't have access to any passwords!

+If you see the red screen, please visit the app anyway!
+It is meant to be just a copy for teaching purposes. :)

+---

 ## Tech stack